damienbod/angular-auth-oidc-client/README.md

 > For the example of the Code Flow.
 For further examples please check the [Samples](docs/samples.md) Section

+> NOTE If you have done the installation with the schematics, these modules and files should be available already!!!

 Import the module and services in your module.

 ```typescript